-If you are acquiring, building, or operating a U.S. airport, you are entering one of the most heavily regulated sectors in the American economy.
-No single agency governs airports.
-Instead, a web of federal, state, and local authorities—each with distinct jurisdiction, enforcement mechanisms, and compliance timelines—shapes every aspect of airport operations, from the height of a fence post to the price of a landing fee.
+For anyone acquiring, building, or operating a U.S. airport, regulations span federal, state, and local levels.
+No single agency governs airports; instead, 10+ federal agencies (see table below), plus state/local—each with distinct jurisdiction, enforcement mechanisms, and compliance timelines—shape every aspect of airport operations, from the height of a fence post to the price of a landing fee.

-This article explains the Constitutional foundation that makes federal aviation regulation possible, walks through the federal agencies that have authority over your airport, identifies the state and local regulatory layers you must manage, and details the financial regulatory framework that governs how you earn, spend, and borrow money.
-It is written for a new airport owner who needs to understand the regulations before making operational decisions.
+This article explains the Constitutional foundation that makes federal aviation regulation possible, walks through the federal agencies with authority over airports, identifies the state and local regulatory layers that apply, and details the financial regulatory framework governing airport revenues, expenditures, and borrowing.
+This article targets airport owners, operators, and advisors operating within the regulatory framework.

-The moment your airport accepts a single dollar of federal grant money, you trigger 39 binding Grant Assurances that govern how you operate, what you charge, who you serve, and what you do with your revenue.
+The moment an airport accepts a single dollar of federal grant money, it triggers 39 binding Grant Assurances governing operations, pricing, access, and revenue use.
 Authorizing Passenger Facility Charges imposes parallel statutory obligations under 49 U.S.C. § 40117 that largely mirror these assurances.
-These obligations can last 20 years or, in some cases, as long as the airport exists.
-Every decision you make about federal funding must be evaluated against these permanent constraints.
+These obligations can last 20 years or, in some cases, as long as the airport exists (49 U.S.C. § 47107(d)).
+Federal funding decisions trigger long-lasting constraints.

 Part I: The Constitutional Foundation

-Before examining specific regulations, you must understand why the federal government has the power to regulate airports at all—and where that power ends.
+Understanding why the federal government has the power to regulate airports and where that power ends provides context for the regulatory framework.
 Five provisions of the U.S. Constitution create the legal architecture for airport regulation.

 1.1 The Commerce Clause

 Article I, Section 8, Clause 3 of the Constitution gives Congress the power "to regulate Commerce with foreign Nations, and among the several States."
-Because virtually all commercial aviation crosses state lines, Congress has exercised plenary authority over air commerce since the Air Commerce Act of 1926.
+Because 99%+ of commercial aviation crosses state lines (FAA CY2023 enplanement data), Congress has exercised exclusive authority per Supreme Court precedents (e.g., Gibbons v.
+Ogden) over air commerce since the Air Commerce Act of 1926.

 The Supreme Court established the breadth of this power in Gibbons v.
 Ogden (1824), holding that Congress’s commerce power extends to all activities that cross state lines or materially affect interstate commerce.
 In Cooley v.
 Board of Wardens (1852), the Court established a framework for dual sovereignty: states may regulate matters of local concern when Congress is silent, but where a subject requires national uniformity—as aviation does—federal law governs exclusively.